fallen-icarus/cardano-swaps/README.md

 this example shows, this trustless composition allows for a complex economy to form on Cardano - one with absolutely no required middle-men.
-And since this trustless composition across protocols is something even TradFi doesn't have (ie, only the Wall Streets of the world have access to these compositions), the blockchain economy can possibly allow for even greater economic flexibility.
+And since this trustless composition across protocols is something even TradFi doesn't have (ie, only the Wall Streets of the world have access to these compositions), the blockchain economy can possibly allow for even greater economic flexibility than what is currently possible in TradFi.

 ### Naturally Incentivized Liquidity